Ashishku1502/AI-Powered-Workflows-Productivity-Intelligence-for-Teams/README.md

 Miaoda is a Vite + React + TypeScript starter app wired to Supabase for data persistence.
 This README gives an opinionated, easy-to-follow guide for getting the project running locally, how the repo is organized, and useful tips for working with the code and backend.

-# Miaoda — AI-Powered Workflows (Miaoda Project)

-Miaoda is a Vite + React + TypeScript starter app wired to Supabase for data persistence.
-This README gives an opinionated, easy-to-follow guide for getting the project running locally, how the repo is organized, and useful tips for working with the code and backend.

 Live project (preview)
 - https://app-9ejqjjqjq3nl.appmedo.com